DrPepperBoss1337/lab-tools/README.md

-# lab-tools
+# lab tools
-Tools I Create for labs i do, i give you full permission to edit this code and if you want to steal it, please give me some credit for the basis of your tool.
-Thank you!
+Tools I Create for labs i do, you can edit this code steal it, provide credits if you do.

 # What is this for?

-This is just a repository for fun as i delve deeper into python, These are essentially automation tools to get the Job Done Faster.
+This is just a repository for fun, automation tools for labs i complete.

 # Can i use these?

-Yes, you have full authorization to utilize these tools as you see fit whether that is in a lab or your own enviornment, do as you will.
-NOTHING ILLEGAL.
-HACKING IS ILLEGAL AND FOR NERDS.
+Yes, you can use these as you will.

 ## End